-De Volksbank's business strategy is focused on retail mortgages in the Netherlands, which amounted to 93% of its loan book, in 2017 (5% are loans to SMEs and 2% loans to the public sector).
-As a consequence of (1) improving macroeconomic conditions in the Netherlands and (2) stricter lending standards, driven by the Dutch government's measures on the tax deductibility of home loan interests and maximum loan-to-value (LTV) ratios, De Volksbank's asset risk profile has materially decreased since 2012.
-In 2017, the bank's NPL ratio stood at 1.4%, a decrease from 7.6% in 2012, and its credit cost has been negative over the last two years as a result of low provisioning and reversals of existing provisions.
+De Volksbank's business strategy is focused on retail mortgages in the Netherlands, which amounted to 93% of total loans and advances to customers at end-June 2018 (1.5% are loans to SMEs and 5% loans to the public sector).
+As a consequence of (1) improving macroeconomic conditions in the Netherlands and (2) stricter lending standards, driven by the Dutch government's measures on the tax deductibility of home loan interests and maximum loan-to-value (LTV) ratios, de Volksbank's asset risk profile has materially improved since 2012.
+As of end June-2018, the bank's problem loans ratio stood at 1.5%, a decrease from 7.6% in 2012, and its credit cost has been negative over the last two years as a result of low provisioning and reversals of provisions.